10Fold Media SharkTank 2021

-Pitch your story to the top broadcast and business press at the Annual Media SharkTank Charitable Event.
-SharkTank, now in its ninth year, allows Bay Area executives to “test” their business pitch with top members of the print, online and broadcast media.
-On Thursday evening October 24th, you can deliver that three-minute pitch to a panel of the nation’s sharpest broadcast and business press journalists, who will provide valuable, private, 1:1 feedback based on their expert opinion.
-Be sure to look at the sharks attending and register here.
+Rub elbows with the top broadcast and business press at the Annual Media SharkTank Charitable Event.
+SharkTank, now in its tenth year, allows Bay Area executives to “test” their business pitch with top members of the print, online and broadcast media.
+On Thursday evening October 21st, you can deliver a three-minute pitch to a panel of the nation’s sharpest broadcast and business press journalists, who will provide valuable, private, 1:1 feedback based on their expert opinion.

 - REGISTER HERE TO PITCH THE MEDIA SHARKTANK: